schombert/Fif/docs/safety_semantics.md

 	ret_value = s;				// This cast generates the L≼§s constraint
 	                            // it also generates ret_value⊣s
 	store(i, ret_value);
-	~string(s);					// s cannot be destroyed here because it is suppressed, but even ignoring that ...
+	~string(s);					// s cannot be destroyed here because ⅀⩤s and ret_value⊣s, but even ignoring that ...
 }                               // at the end of compilation L≼§s is widened to L≼§as_str
                                 // since this is not in the function's list of constraints, compilation would fail
 ```